 Also, in 1972, a Silver Ciborium in memory of my Aunt, Edith Maude Meriam.

 In 1993 – the Altar Book of the Book of Common Prayer was given in memory of my Aunt, Katie Victoria Meriam.

 When Katie Meriam died she left in her will a memorial to St. Anne’s to be guided by Reverend Morley Pinkney in memory of my Uncle, Truman Wallace Meriam.
 Six small chairs were purchased as this memorial given by Katie Meriam.
 Truman Merium owned what’s now known as Warbler Woods.

 My parents, Tib and Fred, donated two pews to St. Anne’s when the church was extended in 1939, but they didn’t provide a plaque.

 Milton Keam, Anne’s husband had the Font restored and moved and given in memory of his brother, Capt.
 Stanley A Keam, who was killed in Italy in 1944.

-I also want to mention, the lamp on the Lectern which was given by my friend, Dorothy Ledgley, in memory of her husband, Lauren Truman Ledgley.
-This lamp was originally given to the Christ church in Delaware but was rededicated for us at St. Anne’s when the church in Delaware closed.
+I also want to mention, the lamp on the Lectern which was given by my friend, Dorothy Ledgley, in memory of her husband, Stuart Lorne Ledgley.
+This lamp was originally given to the Christ Church in Delaware but was rededicated for us at St. Anne’s when the church in Delaware closed.